jruels/core-k8s/labs/commands/index.md

 2. List Kubernetes Services and Namespaces
 3. Look at Kubernetes components

+## Execute on Leader node

+The following commands should all be executed in the VS Code window connected to the leader node.

 ### List Pods and Nodes

 1. Enter the following to list Pods in the `default` namespace
 ```
 kubectl get pods